 It is a prayer of submissive offering to Jesus with the caveat that if the heart be not pure, may He come and renew it, dissolve and remould it so that it gleams anew.

 The first section (up to bar 24) makes the offer directly to Jesus.
 As in the opening aria the remainder of the text unfolds later (from bar 27) although this time there is no reprise.
 One cannot miss the burst of quicker notes on the first cello (bars 33-5) representing the lustrous gleaming of the newly burnished soul.
 Only heard once in the movement, this is another characteristic of Bach′s earlier church repertoire where he was happy to paint an individual image in the most pictorial of ways.
-Latterly he frequently seemed less concerned with the isolated image, becoming more inclined to portray it as a part of the wider picture and musical structure.
+Latterly he tended to be less concerned with the isolated image, becoming more inclined to portray it as a part of the wider picture and musical structure.

-As in the tenor aria this section is clearly conceived in three parts----come and renew its gleaming (boldly enjoining, bars 27-33)----melt and remould it (almost melodramatically rhetoric, bars 35-41)----may its kinship with You gleam within me (imprecatory, bar 41-end).
+As in the tenor aria this section is clearly conceived in three parts—-come and renew its gleaming (boldly enjoining, bars 27-33)—-melt and remould it (almost melodramatically rhetoric, bars 35-41)—-may its kinship with You gleam within me (imprecatory, bar 41-end).

 A final delicious point of detail relates to bars 5-6 where the streams of cello semi-quavers produce not the expected effect of smooth flowing, but that of a cross rhythm against the basic beat.
 Yet another subtle hint of the ersatz, cunningly concealed within the genuine?

-The two higher voices make their first appearance in a movement the experimental structure of which looks forward to the hybrid experiments Bach was to present in the second cycle.
+The two higher voices make their first appearance in a movement, the experimental structure of which looks forward to the hybrid experiments Bach was to present in the second cycle.
 Its five clear sections blend arioso with a recitative that is clearly intended to adhere to a strict rhythmic metre.
-It begins with a prayer----I would gladly give Thee my heart but flesh and blood resists.
+It begins with a prayer—-I would gladly give Thee my heart but flesh and blood resists.
 Soprano and alto echo each other at first with apparent candour, but the allusion to the temptations of the flesh produces a fleeting moment of harmonic darkness (bar 8-11).
-From thence the pattern is as follows:
+From thence, the pattern is as follows:

 Section 2 bars 11-14 the coldness of that word which imprisons the heart (sad)